stscoundrel/old-norwegian-dictionary-kt/README.md

 Old Norwegian/Norse Dictionary for Kotlin / Java.
 The dictionary consists of 40 000+ Old Norse words with Norwegian translations.

 Based on "Dictionary of the Old Norwegian Language".
+Data source build from [Old Norwegian Dictionary Builder](https://github.com/stscoundrel/old-norwegian-dictionary-builder)

 ## Install